-Another play against Arizona on a long ball, Smith-Schuster makes a contested catch, maintains his balance while losing the defensive back (DB) who grabbed for the ball, and scores like it’s easy.
+On another play against Arizona featuring a long pass, Smith-Schuster makes a contested catch, maintains his balance while losing the defensive back (DB) who grabbed for the ball, and scores like it’s easy.

 Smith-Schuster started playing for USC as a 17-year-old kid.
-He can’t even legally order an adult beverage until late in his rookie NFL season.
-He made a name for himself in his very first game at USC, catching four passes for 123 yards against Fresno State.
-Incidentally, that set a record for the most yards by a true freshman WR in his first game in USC history.
+He’s the youngest player in the 2017 draft and can’t even legally order an adult beverage until late in his rookie NFL season.
+Making a name for himself in his very first game at USC, Smith-Schuster caught four passes for 123 yards against Fresno State.
+Incidentally, those statistics set a record for the most yards by a true-freshman WR in his first game in USC history.
 During his breakout sophomore season of 2015, Smith-Schuster appeared on SportsCenter highlights at 18-years old.
 He had 89 receptions, 1500 yds, 10 TDs in the PAC-12 that season.
 That’s a young breakout age and a highly productive breakout season.
-Rotoviz’s Shawn Siegele, a well-respected thinker/innovator in the fantasy football community, has established breakout season as likely being as meaningful as (or more telling than) final season statistics.
+Rotoviz’s Shawn Siegele, a well-respected thinker/innovator in the fantasy football community, has established breakout season as being as meaningful as (or more telling than) final season statistics.

 Jon Moore at Pro Football Focus (PFF) developed an interesting metric he calls “Phenom Index” – a tool used to incorporate player age within player evaluation.
-Of the 2017 rookie WRs, JuJu aggregates to the second highest score, just behind Curtis Samuel (who is really a RB):
+Of the 2017 rookie WRs, JuJu aggregates to the second highest score, just behind the highly productive RB/WR Curtis Samuel: